Observation Hill (McMurdo Station)

-Memorial Cross
+Observation Hill Cross

 After their deaths in early 1912, the last members of Robert Falcon Scott's party were found by a search party led by the surgeon Edward L. Atkinson.
 The relief party took their photographic film, scientific specimens, and other materials.
 The bodies of Scott and his men were left in their tent, and later parties could not locate the campsite, since that area had been covered in snow.
 A century of storms and snow have covered the cairn and tent, which are now encased in the Ross Ice Shelf as it slowly inches towards the Ross Sea.
 In 2001, glaciologist Charles R. Bentley estimated that the tent with the bodies was under about 75 feet (23 m) of ice and about 30 miles (48 km) from the point where they died; he speculated that in about 275 years the bodies would reach the Ross Sea, and perhaps float away inside an iceberg.